sanjeev29/bundler/README.md

 # bundler
-A custom mini bundler to understand how module bundlers work internally.
+A custom mini-bundler to understand how module bundlers work internally.